espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Comforting Presence.md

 * * *

 You use your occult connection to your allies to take on the fear and confusion they feel.
 Focus on your own calmness and pull in your nearby allies' emotions.
-Reduce the [[Frightened]] and [[Stupefied]] condition values of adjacent allies by 1, and increase your frightened and stupefied condition values by the same amount.
+Reduce the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied]] condition values of adjacent allies by 1, and increase your frightened and stupefied condition values by the same amount.